gienyne/Industrial_edge_gateway/docs/architekture/overwiew.md

 The gateway integrates different sources through connectors implementing a single interface, `IConnector`.
-Each connector represents one **protocol**, not one machine — one instance can serve several devices.
+Each connector represents one **protocol**, not one machine and one instance can serve several devices.

 ```text
 Source-specific data